Flexible seating 101: Everything you need to know

 Flexible workplace seating has become the ‘new normal’ for the modern office.

 You might associate a flexible workspace with the mainstays of ‘start-up’ culture.
-This would typically include modular seating, bean bag chairs, wobble stools, or standing desks.
+This would typically include modular seating, bean bag chairs, ball chairs, exercise balls, wobble chairs and wobble stools, or standing desks.
 Educators will also use the term ‘flexible seating’ to describe active seating strategies designed to create a more flexible learning environment for better student engagement.
+This kind of classroom management can be beneficial for students in all levels (from pre-k and kindergarten, elementary school and middle school, all the way up to high school and beyond); educators can provide a ‘flexible seating’ classroom for the school year that not only includes appropriate classroom furniture like soft seating and lap desks in learning spaces, but also includes tools like fidget toys, balance balls, school desks with seat height options, and more.

 However, in the world of work, flexible or alternative seating describes how desks and workspaces are being used.
 It’s not about the desks themselves—it’s about who sits at them, and when.